kotlinski/image-sort-master/README.md

 Example of an execution
 --------
 This is my problem:
-I have a great back-up folder for images on different harddrives.
+I have a great back-up folder for images on different hard drives.
 With sub-folder names like '2011-12 to 2012-05', '2012 summer','dropbox 2012' etc.
 And then in the middle of everything, your out of phone memory and need to dump all images from your phone.